flexocms/flexo1.source/readme.md

 - Move to using Composer
 - Move frontend to using build process (add npm support, use webpack)
 - Work on issues posted on Github
-- Remove frontend support for old IE
+- Remove frontend support for old IE (less than 11)
 - Remove backend support for PHP less 5.3

 `v2.0`